ben-wt/game-of-life/README.md

 * `torus` - game world wraps around on itself, so is unbounded
 * `finite` game world is finite, bounded grid

-`stepTime` - (positive number; OPTIONAL) if displayOptions is 'continuous', this pause (in seconds) per generation and will default to 0.2 if unspecified (N.B. this excludes processing time, which could be significant for extremely large game worlds)
+`stepTime` - (positive number; OPTIONAL) if displayOptions is 'continuous', this sets the pause (in seconds) per generation and will default to 0.2 if unspecified (N.B. this excludes processing time, which could be significant for extremely large game worlds)

 For example, to run from a given seed for 200 steps in an expanding game world and display it at a speed of 0.5 seconds per generation: